 4. wiping rag

 Step 1.
 First, we need to remove all the screws that secure the back cover.
-Then, insert an old credit card under the back cover and move the card to release the latches that hold the back cover in place.
+Then, insert an old credit card under the back cover and slide it to release the latches that hold the back cover in place.

 Step 2.
 Disconnect the battery connector from the motherboard.
-This step is very important to avoid damaging the hardware.
+This step is very important to prevent damage to the hardware.

 Step 3.
 Remove all screws securing the heatsink and cooling fan, and disconnect the fan cable from the motherboard.

 Step 4.
 Remove the fan from the heatsink and clean it with a brush.
-The most important thing is to clean up the dust and lint stacked on the vent of the heatsink.
+The most important thing is to clean the dust and lint from the heatsink vent.

 Step 5.
 Then, use a brush to clean the dust from the heatsink and fan assembly.
 Clean the dust and lint from the heatsink and fan assembly bay.